researchart/re19/submissions/124chazette/README.md

 The subsequent columns contain the questions.

-We use the following codes before each question.
-First, the following symbols:
+We use codes before each question.
+First, one of the following symbols:

 (*) as an indication that the question was mandatory;

 (*+)as an indication that the question was mandatory but was conditionnally shown, depending on previous answers;

-(+) as an indication that the question was conditionally shown; depending on previous answers;
+(+) as an indication that the question was conditionally shown, depending on previous answers;

-Next, the code of the question as it is shown on the questionnaire.
+Next, the code of the question as in the questionnaire.

-And, if multiple choice, the code of the answer.
+And, if multiple choice, the code of the answer option.

-E.g.: (*+)A2(3)  means that the A2 question on the questionnaire was mandatory and conditionally shown and this column corresponds to the answers related to the answer option 3.
+E.g.: (*+)A2(3)  means that the A2 question in the questionnaire was mandatory and conditionally shown, and that this column contains the responses regarding answer option 3.

-The title of each column contains the question as on the original questionnaire and, when multiple option answer, the corresponding option is between [] after the question on the title.
+After this code, the question as on the original questionnaire is shown and, when multiple option answer, the corresponding option is shown between [] after the question.
 E.g.: "In a typical day, which category of software/apps do you use on your digital devices most often?
 (More than one allowed) [Games]", where Games was one of the optional answers.

 The questionnaire was available in three languages: Portuguese, German and English.

-Questions in German and Portuguese were translated to English in a subsequent column, and are identified by the word "TRANSLATION" before the question.
-Questions which were
+Responses in German and Portuguese were translated to English.
+These translations are shown in a subsequent column, beside the column with the original responses, and are identified by the word "TRANSLATION" in the title.
+Responses which were already in English were not translated.